 Moving Forward . . .

 March 31, 2018, marked the end of performances at Zellie’s Opry House, due to the sale of the building by owners Keith & Terri Grannis.
 While the sale of the building is final, the Grannis’ did not sell the “business.”
 Legal ownership of the name, website domains, social media sites, etc., remained intact--Terri had another vision of the direction she saw the business moving.
 Zellie’s Opry House has gone from a “brick & mortar” venue, to Zellie’s Opry House Productions & Promotion.
 For the past few years, the Grannis' have been proud to help support several regional festivals and will continue doing so going forth.
 In the fall of 2017, Terri was hired as a publicist by the Edgar Loudermilk Band, featuring Jeff Autry.
-In addition, in 2017, Terri took on the promotional duties of Michigan's ever-popular Charlotte Bluegrass Festival and the long-running traditional Brown County Bluegrass Festival (Georgetown, Ohio), the fan-favorite Marshall Bluegrass Festival (Marshall, Michigan), and the musically diverse Norwalk Music Festival (Norwalk, Ohio).
+In addition, in 2017, Terri took on the promotional duties of Michigan's ever-popular Charlotte Bluegrass Festival (Charlotte, Michigan), the long-running traditional Brown County Bluegrass Festival (Georgetown, Ohio), the fan-favorite Marshall Bluegrass Festival (Marshall, Michigan), and the musically diverse Norwalk Music Festival (Norwalk, Ohio).
 On a musical note, The Zellie’s Band --the lively House band-- continues entertaining and is available for booking.
-Terri’s ever-popular impersonation of “Miss Minnie” continues giving a big “Howdy” at various venues throughout the midwest.
+In addition, Terri’s ever-popular impersonation of “Miss Minnie” continues giving a big “Howdy” at various venues throughout the midwest.
 Keith & Terri will still be familiar faces on the festival scene and look forward to “chasing the music.”
 While the old church building will always serve as the beginning of the Zellie’s story, it doesn’t mark the end of it—a new chapter is around the corner.